hyperledger/besu-docs/docs/Reference/API-Methods.md

 ## `ADMIN` methods

-The `ADMIN` API methods allow you to control your Besu instance.
+The `ADMIN` API methods provide administrative functionality to manage your node.

 !!! note